stac-extensions/forecast/README.md

 | deprecated        | string | Set this to `true` if a newer version of the forecast is available.
 It follows the definition in the [Version Extension](https://github.com/stac-extensions/timestamps#item-properties-fields). |

-It is also recommended to implement the [Version Extension](https://github.com/stac-extensions/version) and use it to "deprecate" old forecasts and link between them using the given [relation types](https://github.com/stac-extensions/version#relation-types).
+It is also recommended to implement the [Version Extension](https://github.com/stac-extensions/version) and use it to "deprecate" old forecasts and link between forecasts with the same forecast datetime using the given [relation types](https://github.com/stac-extensions/version#relation-types).

 ## Media Types